hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforAdmins/Domains/carrier-grade.dashboard.domains.flavors.md

 A message is displayed on successful edit.

+### Managing Metadata {#editmeta}

+Compute uses a metadata service for virtual machine instances to retrieve instance-specific data.

+You can add and remove metadata for flavors, see [Managing Metadata](/helion/commercial/carrier/dashboard/managing/metadata/).

 ### Delete a flavor ### {#deleteflavor}

 Instances that use the flavor are not affected when a flavor is deleted.